Easy bread maker hot cross buns

 The really easy way - make a bread maker hot cross bun loaf

 If you're short on time, or just don't fancy the faff of shaping and making buns, you can make a hot cross bun loaf instead.
-Some models – such as the – come with come with recipes for making a hot cross bun loaf.
+Some models come with come with recipes for making a hot cross bun loaf.

 All you'll need to do is place the ingredients in the pan in the order Kenwood suggests, leave the bread maker to do it's job, and then glaze when finished.